Will Insurance Pay for your Data Recovery?

 You may not have to pay out-of-pocket for a data recovery.
 Some insurance policies will pay for part or all of the cost of a professional data recovery service, but data loss coverage falls into a grey area on many policies.
 Eric’s Computer Services will speak directly to your insurance agent to see if coverage is available on your policy to secure you the best outcome as part of our data recovery diagnostic and while working on your data recovery case.

-Just for example Liberty Mutual’s press office states that “data recovery would be paid for under covered perils, such as a storm, power surge, or break-in”.
-State Farm and Allstate have a polices for data loss for businesses.
-Businesses have greater coverage for data recoveries, but it is of course subject to whatever deductible is on the policy.
+Just, for example, Liberty Mutual’s press office states that “data recovery would be paid for under covered perils, such as a storm, power surge, or break-in”.
+State Farm and Allstate have policies for data loss for businesses.
+Businesses have greater coverage for data recoveries, but it is, of course, subject to whatever deductible is on the policy.
 Some homeowner’s and renters insurance have coverage, and many business insurance plans include coverage.

 The nature of the data loss also may play a role in the insurance claim decision, especially if you can obtain documentation from the data recovery company that explains the cause of data loss.
 That is why working with a data recovery company is key.
 I am able to successfully handle insurance claims regularly due to the communication and cooperation between the customer, insurance company and Eric’s Computer Services.